-Students who successfully complete each CPE course will also receive Membership in Clinical Pastoral Education International (CPEI) and a Certificate of Completion.
+Students who successfully complete each CPE course will receive a Certificate of Completion for each level of CPE achieved after all CPE internship hours and cohort course work has been completed.
 CPEI sets the standards for the CPE courses and validates the quality of the course work and experiential expertise of our instructors.
-Upon successful completion of the course a fee of \$50 will be assessed by the Grace Bursar.
-Students will receive a CPEI Certificate and are eligible to register for CPEI Membership via the CPEI website.
+Upon enrollment in the course a fee of \$50 will be assessed by the Grace Bursar and will automatically be enrolled in CPEI as a Student Member.